 EDU 430.
-Educational Strategies, Elementary.
+Educational Methods, Strategies, and Techniques, Elementary.
 3 hours.
 F., Sp.

 A study of research, methods, instructional design, materials, and media for elementary classroom instruction.
 Attention will be given to the importance of teaching reading.
 Course must be taken in the semester preceding student teaching.
 This course includes a 55-hour field experience.
-Prerequisite: Admission to Teacher Education.
+Prerequisites: Admission to Teacher Education and successful completion of EDU 250 Professional Reflection Seminar I. Corequisites: EDU 350 Professional Reflection Seminar II and EDU 428 Classroom Management.